codeonlyjs/website/content/guide/routerDetails.md

 3. Call `mayEnter` on the `to` route handler
 4. Broadcast the "`mayEnter`" event

-If this point is reached without the navigation being cancelled, the navigation is committed, and Phase 2, the synchronous, non-cancellable "will navigate" phase starts:
+If this point is reached without the navigation being cancelled, and Phase 2, the synchronous, non-cancellable "will navigate" phase starts:

 5. Broadcast the "`didLeave`" event
 6. Call `didLeave` on the `from` route handler